Today was my last day at the University of Southampton. This is what I said to my friends and colleagues.

-Of course there are several advantages of my leaving:
+Of course, there are several advantages to my leaving:

 This is a time of rapid change, anxiety, and frustration, where tempers sometimes fray, it is good to remember how little we know about each other, and stop and remind ourselves that behind our colleagues’ work facing exteriors is a person just like us, with hopes, aspirations, fears and of course dreams.

 So, be kind to each other and I’d like to say ‘thank you’ for how kind and helpful you have all been to me.
 It’s been a pleasure working with you all.